TOZO HT3 ANC Headphones Review: Hands-On Audio Expertise, Sound and Comfort Under $60

 Setup & Sound Quality

 Now, let’s talk about sound.
-Honestly, I expected compromises at this price point — but the audio quality is excellent.
+Honestly, I expected compromises at this price point, but the audio quality is excellent.
 The sound is powerful, detailed, and warm, with clear mids and punchy lows.
 They can get really loud too, with no noticeable distortion.
-I found that by picking the right EQ preset in the app, you can fine-tune them for any genre.
+I found that by picking the right EQ preset in the app, you can fine-tune them for any genre and believe me, after two decades in the sound booth, I'm picky about my EQ!

 The Active Noise Cancellation is also impressive for the price.
-Of course, they won’t beat Sony, Bose, or Apple, but for $50, it’s hard to complain — the reduction in background noise is definitely noticeable.
+Of course, they won’t beat Sony, Bose, or Apple, but for $60, it’s hard to complain:the reduction in background noise is definitely noticeable.

 Latency is minimal.
 Watching Netflix or YouTube felt perfectly in sync.
 I also tested them with the included 3.5 mm cable connected to my MacBook Air M1 to enjoy lossless Spotify tracks, and the sound was even richer.
-Then I played a few 8D audio tracks on YouTube — and honestly, I just wanted to get up and dance.
-It felt like being at a live concert!
+I also tested 8D audio tracks on YouTube, and the spatial effect was impressive for headphones at this price: wide, immersive, and surprisingly engaging.

 Call Quality